LunariStudios/ShiroiFX/README.md

 var serviceA = timeController.RegisterContinualService(meta: new ConstantTimeMeta(2), priority: 10);
 var serviceB = timeController.RegisterTimedService(duration: 5, meta: new AnimatedTimeMeta(curve), priority: 20);
 /*
- * Services A and B are automatically blended on the
+ * Services A and B are automatically blended by the
- * by the TimeController based on their priorities
+ * TimeController based on their priorities
  */
 ```
 ## Getting Started